Kpelle love poem

 Kɛ́lɛ, maafíla ma kpɛni sêi á lâŋ

 A mande language

 Love poem translated into kpelle.
 Kpelle (guerze) a mande language of southern Guinea and Liberia.
 Kpelle is the Niger-Congolese language of the kpelle people (about 1 million speakers).

-The kpelles were first in Sudan before settling in Liberia and then a part of them to settle in Guinea.
-They traditionally practice slash-and-burn agriculture (rice).
-They are divided into villages, whose chiefs descend from the first founders.
-Their filiation is patrilineal, and they are divided into clans and patrilocal lineages, gathered in chiefdoms.
-They are characterized by their institutions of poro and sande, which are secret societies respectively masculine and feminine, to which every individual is initiated.
-These societies have the function of counterbalancing, the political power, educating adolescents and creating solidarity links.
+The kpelles were first in Sudan, before settling in Liberia, and then for a part of them to settle in Guinea.
+They traditionally practiced slash-and-burn agriculture (rice), and were divided into villages, whose chiefs descended from the first founders.
+Their filiation was patrilineal, and they weree divided into clans and patrilocal lineages, gathered in chiefdoms.
+They were characterized by their institutions of poro and sande, which were secret societies respectively masculine and feminine, to which each people was initiated.
+These societies had the function of counterbalancing, the political power, educating adolescents, and creating solidarity links.